tom-saetran/toms-snippets/README.md

 # httpCodes.js

-Useful for checking what the response code means in your crud before it get mutated through .json().
+Useful for checking what the response code means in your CRUDSs initial response.
-Works with all fetch methods as it only correlates the status code as a key and returns the value from the httpCodes object.
+Works with any fetch method, as it only correlates the status code as a key and returns the value from the httpCodes object.

 - Example: